dshepherd21/nwscript/README.md

 Installation
 ==============
+An LDIF file is provided to add to an existing tree and is called nssad.ldif.

 So the first step for the installation is the addition of the schema file to edir.
 This is an AUX class to be added ot an O object at the top of the tree.
 This object has two attributes in called ...